JamesOBrien2/my_scripts/file_conversions/README.md

 For when running out of optimisation steps, I use 'rerun' to create a new .inp file from with the same keywords & the new .xyz coordinates from the output .xyz file.

 # coord2xyz
 A python script which converts coord files to xyz files.
 Includes conversion of Bohr to Angstroms.

+# coord2xyz
+A python script which converts smiles to xyz files.